dannyniu/SafeTypes2/docs/prog-manual.md

 The SafeTypes2 library is free and open-source software place in the Public Domain by DannyNiu/NJF.
-Refer to header files for function prototypes, and source code for detailed implementation information
+Refer to header files for function prototypes, and source code for detailed implementation information.